adrienverge/yamllint/README.rst

 .. code:: bash

- # Lint all YAML files in a directory (recursively)
+ # Recursively lint all YAML files in a directory
  yamllint .

 .. code:: bash